BklynCod-r/intro-to-git/README.md

 --push

-# Git From Academind YouTube Chanel
+# Git From Academind YouTube Channel

 Learned more on branches and merges